 Photo by Alex Reid '17

-Course: Lessons Learned: Exploring leadership through the lens of history and literature Faculty: Breann Donnelly and Alisha Leu Time: Fridays from 2:45-4:45 p.m.
+Course: Science, Technology, Society, and Culture: Exploring the Cities of Philadephia and Florence Faculty: Augusto Macalalag and Jessie Guinn Time: Fridays from 2:45-4:45 p.m.

 What makes a good leader?
 A great one?
 What lessons can we learn about successful and unsuccessful leadership styles by examining British history?
 Together, we will examine leadership by looking at times in British history when it was tested the most.
 We will investigate how some of Britain's most infamous leaders managed crisis, conflict, and their evolving role in the world.
 Using historical and literary sources from the time we will look at how time has changed our perceptions of these leaders and create a better understanding of our own leadership potential.